Skip to main content

 How can technology help intelligence analysts lighten their cognitive load?

-Human-centered AI projects focus on improving how analysts can partner effectively with automation, particularly by exploring novel user-experience designs that integrate state-of-the-art AI and ML capabilities.
+Human-centered AI projects focus on improving how analysts partner effectively with automation, particularly by exploring novel user experience designs that integrate state-of-the-art AI and ML capabilities.
 Application areas include:

-• AI-Enabled Workflows research examines efforts to build trust and collaboration between humans and AI by addressing the common pitfalls of over- or under-reliance on automated tools through: enhancing credibility, strengthening approaches to evaluation, and transparently communicating performance and uncertainty.
+• AI-Enabled Workflows research examines efforts to build trust and collaboration between humans and AI by addressing the common pitfalls of over- or under-reliance on automated tools through enhanced credibility, strengthened evaluation approaches, and transparent communication of performance and uncertainty.

-• Agentic AI research involves developing AI systems that can make decisions, perform tasks, and integrate with diverse information systems with minimal human input, aiming to enhance intelligence analysis efficiency while ensuring strict adherence to accuracy, objectivity, and compliance standards.
+• Agentic AI research involves developing AI systems that can make decisions, perform tasks, and integrate with diverse information systems with minimal human input, aiming to enhance the efficiency of intelligence analysis while ensuring strict adherence to accuracy, objectivity, and compliance standards.

-In this video, LAS staff outline the need for researchers who can contribute to designing and building trustworthy, autonomous, multimodal, and explainable AI agents for use in mission-critical environments.
+In this video, LAS staff outline the need for researchers who can build agentic AI skills for intelligence analysis, develop a ‘model-as-a-judge’ to support user trust and deployment decisions, and deploy localized AI agents for secure, low-bandwidth data triaging in mission-critical environments.

 Human-centered AI projects demonstrate ways to address mission challenges related to enhancing the effectiveness of human analysts working with automated technology.